 You can easily broil hamburgers in the oven and come up with a burger that is just as juicy and delicious as if it were grilled.
 It takes less than 10 minutes to cook!

-How long does it take to broil burgers?
+How long does it take to broil hamburgers?

 When broiling burgers in the oven, you’ll need to cook the patties for about 3-4 minutes on each side (so a total of 8 minutes).
 Be sure to check the internal temperature of your burgers so you know when they are done.

 Broiling hamburgers is simple.
-You don’t need much time to do it.
+You don’t need much time to do it, and not many ingredients.
 Just set your oven to broil, and less than half an hour later, you’ll have burgers ready to eat!

 - Start by setting your oven to broil (with the oven rack in the upper-middle position), and line a sheet pan with foil.